grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 [//]: # (### looking at the charts)

 [//]: # (Mid-afternoon: day 1, run to Stilt City)
 The _Prospect_ continued on its course, slowly, silently, and steadily through the blackness under more than two hundred meters of water.
-After a couple of hours of creeping, Percy flipped the white lights back on which everyone understood to mean the situation had returned to something like normal, even though it remained nothing like safe to be running beyond the edge of their operating depth.
+After a couple of hours of creeping, Percy flipped the white lights back on which everyone understood to mean the situation had returned to something like normal, even though it remained nothing like safe to be running beyond the edge of their normal operating depth.

-"Hemi, join me at the navigation station, it's time for us to figure out where we're fucking going," said Percy.
+"Hemi, join me at the navigation station, it's time for us to figure out where we're going," said Percy.

 They climbed down the ladder and turned the lights on over the navigation table.
 Hemi unsealed and unrolled a new chart, and laid it down under the glass.
 He wiped the old grease pencil marks off the glass with a rag.

-"I picked up a more up-to-date chart at the depot."
-Hemi said.
+"I got us a more up-to-date chart at the depot," Hemi said.
 "Look, the depot is here.
 And..."
 He looked over some notes on their current course and speed from a clipboard he had been updating over the last couple of hours, then put a small x on the glass, not far from the deserted island that held the depot.
-"I estimate we are about here now."
+"I estimate we are about here, now."

-Percy pointed to a hashed arc that ran across the chart passing by one side of the depot island.
-"Is that the actual fuckin' current Authority demarcation line?"
+Percy pointed to a hashed arc printed on the chart that ran past one side of the depot island.
+"Is that the actual current Authority demarcation line?"

 "Yes," said Hemi.
 "Western Federated Socialists on the east side of it, Consolidated States of the Archipelago Islands on the west side of it."
 He looked at the date printed in the corner of the chart.
 "At least as of the printing of this chart, eight months ago."

-"So Shakes' line wasn't that far off.
-Not bad for off the top of a fuckin' tweaker head like that."

-[//]: # (tweaker -- because Shakes is both drug-addled and tweaks machines)

-"Not bad at all."
-Hemi agreed.

-Percy indicated an arcing course on the chart with the tip of her finger.
-"We should head that way, I think."
+"We need to head towards Stilt City.
+But I think we should take a slightly less than direct course."
+Percy drew an arcing route on the chart with the tip of her finger.
 She indicated a point on the arc.
-"And I asked Shakes to fuckin' rendezvous with us here.
+"And I asked Shakes to rendezvous with us here.
 I hired him to help us out on this run."

 "Good.
 And yes, further into the Consolidated States waters will be better.
 They are far less likely to bother us, and we can travel for a few days while remaining in their waters.
 But..."
 He took another chart from the stack of rolled charts and unrolled it in front of Percy.
-"We have to head through these waters in the south.
+"To get to Stilt City, we eventually have to head through these waters in the south.
 A highly contested area.
-At least three, up to five Authorities all claiming parts of it."
+At least three -- up to five -- Authorities all claiming parts of it."

 "Well, we'll just have to be fucking careful when we move through there.
 We'll be disciplined about running on the surface only at night, and max out our underwater time during the day."

-"...In addition to the regular trouble we might encounter with Authorities, there is also that sub with the ram."
+"...In addition to the regular trouble we might encounter with Authorities, there is also that sub with the ram.
+My guess is they are the ones who fired on the depot patrol sub.

-"You think they are specifically after us?"

-"My guess is they are the ones who fired on the depot patrol sub.
 It is possible they followed us there."

-"Ah, you're paranoid.
-Why would the fuck would anyone be after us?"

-"Because we are hauling weapons parts?"

-"They rammed us before _we_ knew we'd be hauling fucking parts that _could_ be used in weapons!"
-Percy said exasperatedly.
-"Either it's something else, or, more likely I think: it was all just coincidence."

-Hemi nodded, but did not look convinced.

 "This isn't a rush job Hemi.
 We have the time to take it slow and do the stealth thing right.
-Let's just be fuckin' careful, be silent, and not be found.
+Let's just be careful, be silent, and not be found.
 We'll deliver the cargo, collect our money, and by that time we'll be a few territories away -- an entirely different part of the world -- from wherever that sub with the ram came from.
 I'll bet we never see that ugly fuckin' boat again."

 "I hope you are right."
 Hemi paused, running through his mental checklist of all the things that kept the boat going.
 "Another thing I wanted to bring up with you is that while we were adjusting the trim it looked like the boat is a little by the bow."